Join our Board of Directors

 - Develop fundraising priorities, policies and approaches.

-- Target, rate and approach potential donors.
+- Target, approach, and help steward potential and existing donors.

 - Monitor and evaluate fundraising campaigns.